py-libhdate/py-libhdate/docs/source/quickstart.rst

 The ``HebrewDate`` object is similar to Python's built-in ``datetime.date`` object.
 It's responsibility is to represent a Hebrew date and allow date comparisons and calculations.
-To get more information about a specific date, have a look at the ``HDate`` object.
+To get more information about a specific date, have a look at the ``HDateInfo`` object.

 .. note::